LLB (Bachelor of Legislative Law) Courses, Admissions, Eligibility, Syllabus, Career

 What is LLB?

-LLB, also known as Bachelor of Legislative Law, is an undergraduate law programme of 3 years duration that can be pursued after graduation.
+LLB, also known as Bachelor of Legislative Law, is an undergraduate law programme of 3-year or 5-year duration that can be pursued after graduation and 10+2 respectively.
 The Bachelor of Legislative Law is a foundational course in law that teaches students about legal procedures followed in the profession.
 The course helps the student develop a logical, analytical and critical understanding of legal affairs and teaches him/her how to use these skills for resolving social, legal issues of the society.

 What is LLB Full Form?